siodb/siodb/docs/users/docs/authentication.md

 mentioned used.
 Generated token is returned in the `DatabaseEngineReponse.freetext_message` in the following format: `token: xxxxxxxx...xx`, where `xx...` are hexadecimal digits.
 There must be an even number of hexadecimal digits.
-The token is not stored in the database in this cleartext form, and if the token is lost, there is no way to renew it.
+The token is not stored in the database in this cleartext form, and if the token is lost, there is no way to restore it.
 In such a case, you must generate a new token.

 Token can be assigned expiration time: